 - Utilization, duty, and time Factors.

-- For some States, the natural gas, electric, or water computations must be certified by a registered engineer or a graduate of an accredited engineering college and balanced with a 12 month history.
+- For some States, the natural gas, electricity, or water computations must be certified by a registered engineer or a graduate of an accredited engineering college and balanced with a 12 month history.
 For this reason, all National Utility Solutions’ predominant use studies are certified by our P.E. (professional engineer) and balanced with a 12 month history.

-Each meter will have it’s own predominant use study since the exemptions are allowed on a per meter basis; not a per location or company basis.
+Each meter will have it’s own predominant use study since the exemptions are allowed on a per-meter basis; not a per-location or company basis.

 As an added benefit, Predominant Use Studies may also help identify where the bulk of your energy is being consumed for cost containment measures in the future.
 (For example: It may help determine whether switching to LED lighting is cost effective.)

 Most States require a predominant use study as the only acceptable proof of entitlement for the electricity and natural gas sales tax exemptions and refunds of sales taxes paid in error.
-Our experts ensure the predominant use studies conform to the format and content requirements of each State.
+Our experts ensure the predominant use studies conform to the various format and content requirements of each State.

 These industries will typically have a cost savings benefit from a predominant use study although the laws will vary from State to State regarding the specific industries.

 National Utility Solutions have the experts needed to ensure our predominant use studies are accurate and valid in all States we service.
-We also have professionals handling the processing of the exemption certificates with the utility companies and the State agencies to recover the refunds when available.
+We also have experienced processors handling the processing of the exemption certificates with the utility companies and the State agencies to recover the refunds when available.
 The relationships our associates have developed with the State agencies help to expedite the refund and ensure the refund amount is accurate.